All Episodes

 And it's hypocritical to boot because every one of these senators that's behind this thing is acting like they were lied to and misled when they were told everything about this program.

-And they're coming forth now acting like they were kept in the dark and lying about it, and that's why Jose Rodriguez is calling them a bunch of hypocrites.
+And they're coming forth now acting like they were kept in the dark and lying about it.

-If you wanted to make some kind of comparison, you'd have to draw an analogy to this and the allegations that happened at Hadithah in Iraq, where the Marines were charged with rape and pillage and all those other things that every Democrat that heard about it chimed in on and agreed.
+If you wanted to make some kind of comparison, you'd have to draw an analogy to this and the allegations that happened at Haditha in Iraq, where the Marines were charged with rape and pillage and all those other things that every Democrat that heard about it chimed in on and agreed.

-Jack Mertha, John Kerry, but that would be your comparison, not this.
+But that would be your comparison, not this.

-And gotta take a break.
+And got to take a break.

 I appreciate the call.

-We uh have no time remaining.
+We have no time remaining.

 Back after this, folks.